Top 7 Products the US Imports from Vietnam (2026 Guide for Importers)

 2.1.
 Electronic Components

-Electronics, machinery, and components are among Vietnam’s leading export sectors to the U.S. market.
-According to the General Department of Customs, in 2025, exports of “computers, electronic products, and components” to the U.S. reached over USD 42 billion, accounting for approximately 27.4% of Vietnam’s total exports to the U.S., with substantial growth compared to previous years.
+Electronics and components are among the largest categories the US imports from Vietnam, reflecting the country’s growing role in global supply chains.
+According to Vietnam Customs, exports of computers, electronic products, and components to the US reached over USD 42 billion, accounting for approximately 27.4% of total exports to the market.

 2.2.
 Textiles and Garments